 Branch coverage = (Number of executed branches/Total number of branches)*100.

 4. Path Coverage:-

-- All possible paths covering each executable statement and branch instruction are executed and tested at least once.
-The control flow of the source code should be understood well to achieve this.
+We execute and test all possible paths covering each executable statement and branch instruction at least once.
+To achieve this, we need to understand the control flow of the source code well.

-- Assures that all program paths are examined at least once.
+It assures that we examine all program paths at least once.

-- Broken paths and redundant paths can be identified using this testing.
+We can identify broken paths and redundant paths using this testing.

 Path Coverage = (Number of paths traversed/Total number of paths in the program)*100.

 Evaluates the defined functions within the source code.
 We pass the required input parameters to these functions to examine if the working of each function is logical as intended.

 Evaluates the variables or expressions in a conditional statement.
 We evaluate and test the end result of each logical condition here.

 We evaluate all the different combinations of the possible outcomes of conditions to make a decision.